scrunglebunky/Yup/README.md

 ## IMPORTANT NOTE
 - A LOT OF THE SOUNDS, SONGS, ETC ARE ALL PLACEHOLDERS.
 - I DO NOT OWN THE RIGHTS TO ANY OF THEM, AND IF THESE POSE A POTENTIAL ISSUE LATER DOWN THE LINE, I WILL REMOVE THEM.
-- PLACEHOLDER SONGS ARE FROM KIWIQUEST.
-THEY ARE NOT MINE, AND I DO NOT ASSOCIATE WITH THEM IN ANY WAY SHAPE OR FORM.
-- THESE SONGS WILL NOT BE USED IN THE FINAL PRODUCT.
+- Sonic the hedgehog sounds: SEGA
+- Golden: kiwiquest
+- Twisted: Nayumre

 # YUP DEVLOG
 ## PART TWO - ADDING CONTENT
-- 12/08/23: I lied Nope works now
+- 12/08/23: I lied Nope works now.
+Working on CRT... gonna take a while I'd say around 12/21/23
 - 12/07/23: UFO Bosses Work.
 Nope promised beore 12/14/23
 - 11/20/23: Bosses work now, but there a bug after game-overing where the player isn't reset.
 Every time playstate restarts, reinstate the boss state player.
 - 11/08/23: added bullet textures, more sounds, etc.